pudly/schmopera-hugo/content/articles/old-meets-new-modularias-podcast-operas.md

 ---
-title: "Old meets new: Modularias & podcast operas"
+title: "Old meets new: Modularias &amp; podcast operas"
 ---

 November is a good month for the adventurous opera fan.